NBA Prop Bets

 All prop bets are not created equal.
 Is a team on the second half of a back-to-back, meaning certain players’ minutes might be down?
 Then maybe the under is the better play.
 Is there an injury on that player’s team, meaning he’ll get a bump in field goal attempts and minutes played?
 There are multiple factors to consider to help you benefit in making the correct proposition bet.

 Looking season-long, Bookies.com provides analysis from the past few decades on what factors to consider when betting on individual player awards, as well as season previews to help you bet on over-under win totals and playoff chances.

 Some prop bets appear to be surefire winners on the surface, but it’s important to always remember that oddsmakers have done their homework.
 Every single possible variable is taken into account, including rest days for a player/team, defenses (or offenses) a certain player/team is facing, past performances and much more.
 Also consider the odds of a certain prop bet.
 If a player is on a scoring hot streak, the “over” for his individual points total may not be worth the odds being listed.

 How to Make an NBA Prop Bet

-Once you have made your decision on a certain prop bet, come through the top online sportsbooks at Bookies.com to find the best odds to make your bet.
+Once you have made your decision on a certain prop bet, come through the top online betting sites at Bookies.com to find the best odds to make your bet.
 If you are a first-time bettor at that site, make sure to use the promo code to get the best bonus offer.
 If you already have an account, sign in and place your bet.
 Bookies.com is constantly its information, news and analysis pages to give you better insight as to which player and team props are the right plays at the right time.